 It would be nice to think such practices had been consigned to the dustbin of history.
 But we know better.
 In January, the National Fair Housing Alliance published a report in which white and nonwhite test-consumers shopped for the same car at roughly the same time.
 More often than not, a better qualified non-white applicant was offered higher-cost financing options than a less qualified white applicant.
 The added expense for these borrowers came to an average of more than $2,500 over the life of the loan.

 Despite all the evidence, the federal government did little to address this widespread problem until the Consumer Financial Protection Bureau came along.
 In 2013, the Consumer Bureau issued a guidance warning auto dealers and lenders to follow the Equal Credit Opportunity Act, and not to discriminate in either the making or pricing of loans.
 Despite this being incredibly unequal and unfair, non-American residents can actually use their International credit here in America.
 This can help them to apply for credit cards and loans, meaning that if they have been scammed by an auto dealer, they can make use of a loan to temporarily cover the costs.
+They will still need a good credit rating to get the best interest rates on the loan, though.
+Credit Sesame can be used to find our your current credit rating – here is a credit sesame review if you have never heard of the company.
 Hopefully, new legislation will be put in place to ensure these discriminatory acts stop.

 The CFPB partnered with the Department of Justice in enforcement actions against Ally Financial, Honda, Fifth Third Bank, and Toyota-actions that generated more than $150 million in fines and delivered restitution to some 425,000 borrowers.
 In June 2015, the Bureau began to oversee the auto lending practices of nonbank financial companies, which had pretty much escaped all federal regulation.